Animal Hospital Fullerton: 24/7 Emergency & Specialty Care

 You can reach us quickly via E Commonwealth Ave or E Orangethorpe Ave, ensuring fast, direct access to emergency and specialty care when your pet needs it most.

-24-Hour Emergency Animal Hospital in Fullerton
+24-Hour Emergency Animal Hospital

 24/7 Emergency Vet Care / Urgent Care in Anaheim - CASE Animal Hospital Open 24/7